Self-Directed Support Frequently Asked Questions

-I give my son’s PA some cash when she takes him out to get drinks, snacks etc. Will I still be able to do that?
+I give my child’s PA some cash for when they go out for drinks, snacks etc. Will I still be able to do that?

 How does the payment card work?

-Your direct payment element of your budget will be automatically transferred to your payment card account either as a one-off or every four weeks whichever has been agreed to meet your child’s needs.
+Your Direct Payment element of your budget will be automatically transferred to your payment card account either as a one-off payment or every four weeks whichever has been agreed to meet your child’s needs.
 Remote monitoring means you no longer need to do quarterly returns and you can arrange bank transfers immediately to cover your support packages.
 A guide to using your card will be put out before you are changed over to using the payment card.

 The guide talks about being able to put additional funds in other than the Direct Payment.
 Why would I be putting money into the account?

 You would add funds to the account if it had been agreed at the planning stage.
 For example, if it is agreed that SDS can be used to to improve physical wellbeing but you wished to use a private gym which is beyond the agreed spend then you may be asked to top up the difference in cost on the card.